 How do I Prevent Shrinkage Cracks on Concrete Floors?

 Preventative measures against cracks in concrete flooring can be employed at the concreting stage, or after concrete formation.
-They include the following:
+Here’s how to prevent cracks in concrete floor occurring;

 - Ensuring there’s no excess water content in the concrete– since the water-cement ratio determines the quality of concrete, a proper water/cement ratio that shouldn’t be exceeded during concreting is ½.
 Concrete with less water content tends to exhibit enhanced durability.